-The revised Equator Principles detail projects that are classified as Category A or B projects are required to complete and disclose Environmental and Social Impact Assessment (ESIA).
+The revised principles detail projects that are classified as Category A or B projects are required to complete and disclose Environmental and Social Impact Assessment (ESIA).
 This process determines the environmental and social impacts and risks (including labour, health and safety) of a proposed project in its area of influence.
 The Assessment should also propose mitigation and management measures relevant and appropriate to the nature and scale of the proposed project.

 The anticipated environmental and social impacts identified and mitigated in this project are not unprecedented, can be readily mitigated and may be reversed in the future.
-However, since the WB Regional Safeguard Adviser has categorised the NOORo II Power Plant Project as Category A. For this reason, the environmental and social assessment has been undertaken to meet Category A requirements.
+However, since the WB Regional Safeguard Adviser has categorised the Noor III Power Plant Project as Category A, the environmental and social assessment has been undertaken to meet Category A requirements.